 Vimshottari Dasha Calculator

-Vimshottari Dasha is the most widely used timing system in Vedic astrology, dividing the human lifespan into a 120-year cycle of planetary periods.
-The word 'Vimshottari' itself means '120' in Sanskrit.
-Each of the nine Vedic planets governs a specific portion of this cycle, and the sequence that applies to your life is determined by the Moon's Nakshatra at your moment of birth.
-Kaala's Vimshottari Dasha Calculator computes your complete 120-year Dasha cycle with exact start and end dates for every Mahadasha.
-The calculation begins with your Moon's precise sidereal position, determines the ruling Nakshatra, identifies the Nakshatra's planetary lord, and then calculates the remaining balance of the first Dasha based on the Moon's proportional traversal within that Nakshatra.
-This calculator is essential for anyone serious about Vedic astrology because the Dasha system is the primary mechanism through which birth chart potential becomes real-world experience.
-Without knowing your Dasha timeline, reading a birth chart is like reading sheet music without knowing the tempo — you see the notes but cannot hear the song.
+Vimshottari Dasha is the most widely used timing system in Vedic astrology.
+The word 'Vimshottari' means '120' in Sanskrit, and the system divides life into a 120-year cycle of planetary periods.
+Each of the nine planets governs a specific portion, and the sequence that applies to your life depends on the Moon's Nakshatra at your moment of birth.
+Kaala computes your complete 120-year cycle with exact start and end dates for every Mahadasha.
+The calculation begins with your Moon's precise sidereal position, determines the ruling Nakshatra, identifies that Nakshatra's planetary lord, and calculates the remaining balance of your first Dasha based on the Moon's proportional traversal.
+This calculator is essential for anyone serious about Vedic astrology.
+Without it, reading a birth chart is like reading sheet music without knowing the tempo.
+You can see the notes, but you cannot hear the song.

 Vimshottari Dasha Calculator